LithosphereRocketry/Nandy/Design/ProgrammersGuide.md

 by an extra bit; for shifts, it is set to the value that was shifted off the end of the register.
 Operations may be prevented from setting the carry bit by prepending an underscore (`_`) to their mnemonic.
-There also exists a set of comparison operations which only modify the carry bit, and do not affect the accumulator at all:
+There also exists a set of operations which only modify the carry bit, and do not affect the accumulator at
+all:
-* `ne`: Sets the carry bit to 1 if ACC is not equal to the second operand, 0 otherwise.
+* `zero`: Set the carry bit high if the accumulator is zero, and low otherwise.
+* `nzero`: Inverse of `zero`.
-* `eq`: Sets the carry bit to 1 if ACC is equal to the second operand, 0 otherwise.
+* `par`: Set the carry bit high if the accumulator contains an odd number of high bits, and low otherwise.
+* `npar`: Inverse of `par`.
+* `cset`: Set the carry bit high unconditionally.
-* `lt`: Sets the carry bit to 1 if ACC is less than the second operand, 0 otherwise.
+* `cclr`: Set the carry bit low unconditionally.
-* `ge`: Sets the carry bit to 1 if ACC is greater than or equal to the second operand, 0 otherwise.
+* `ctog`: Invert the value of the carry bit.

 Several instructions allow a suffix of `c` to indicate that the carry bit should be used as a mathematical carry; specifically, `add`, `sub`, `sl`, and `sr` can